ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/studio/overview/query/query-view.markdown

 ![Figure 7.
 Studio.
 Dynamic queries.](images/query_view-dynamic_queries-7.png)

-{WARNING Remember that running dynamic query may create an dynamic index, which can always be viewed using the [Indexes View](). /}
+{WARNING Remember that running dynamic query may create a dynamic index, which can always be viewed using the [Indexes View](). /}

 ![Figure 8.
 Studio.
 Dynamic queries.](images/query_view-dynamic_queries-8.png)